ShankarSomu/aws-efs-analyzer/README.md

 - **Standard Tier**: Files accessed within the last 30 days
 - **Infrequent Access Tier**: Files accessed between 30-90 days ago
 - **Archive Tier**: Files not accessed in over 90 days

+## Performance Considerations

+For large file systems:
+- Use the `--parallel` option to specify the number of parallel processes (defaults to the number of CPU cores)
+- Use the `--max-depth` option to limit the scan depth if you only need to analyze the top-level directories
+- Use the `--exclude` option to skip directories that don't need analysis

 ## License